 First, what makes a country good for business?
 The top three on this list are chosen based on low initial startup costs and a relatively easy process.
 There is also a competition factor that plays into the ranking.
 If new business density is low, as it is in Thailand, that leaves room for your business to thrive without much competition.
 Here are our top three picks:

 According to U.S. News, Thailand is ranked number one in terms of best countries to start a business in because the process takes just under a month and only costs about 6.6 percent of the average income per capita.
 With low new business density, there’s plenty of room for new businesses to thrive there.

 One of the wealthiest nations in the world, Singapore is a business hub.
 It’s politically stable and doesn’t impose any taxes on dividends or capital gains.
-Many international businesses base headquarters there already, and it’s quickly becoming an entrepreneurial favorite.
+Many international businesses base headquarters there already, and it’s quickly becoming an entrepreneurial favourite.

 Stepping away from the Asian theme, the next best country in which to start a business is New Zealand.
 Incorporating a new business only takes a day, and according to Entrepreneur, registering a property can be done in two days.
 Labor costs are low, and there are no payroll, social security, or capital gains taxes.
 New Zealand is one of the easiest countries to do business in, and you can see why!

 Worst Countries to Start a Business in

 The following countries have been rated the worst places to start a business overseas, based on such factors as security, safety, and the overall economy.
 Many of the worst countries for business opportunities are located in Africa, due to having had to deal with war, hunger, political unrest, and even the presence of the terrorist group, Boko Haram.
 The top three worst countries to try and do business in are as follows:

 There is little to no access to education or healthcare here, and low participation levels in politics, so job prospects are not looking good for anyone, really.
 There’s a lot of violence and unrest in this country, making the economy among the worst in the world.